Auto-Write Research Reports

 Token costs

 Both Auto-Write and Detect Conflicts charge token costs that depend on source count and model.
-The exact cost is shown before you confirm:
+The AutoWrite dialog shows the estimated cost and the active depth cap before you confirm — no surprises.

 | Action | Cost shape | Hard cap |